SimonPringleWallace/weather-or-not-api/README.md

 # Planning and Development process:
 The process for creating the API for Weather or Not revolved around Dark Sky API.
-Without this crucial component and the information it provided, the app itself was useless and so much of the effort of creating the system was expended on trying to sync up this API with Dark Skys.
+Without this crucial component and the information it provided, the app itself was useless and so, much of the effort of creating the system was expended on trying to sync up this API with Dark Sky's.
 This was largely achieved through HTTPary, a process that involved instantiating new classes with the HTTParty methods and also a geo-coding gem to take in a city from the front end of the system, and turn it into the longitude and latitude required by Dark Sky.